Esri/calcite-components-examples/ember/README.md

 };
 ```

-This is basically a no-op initializer from an ember standpoint of view.
-However it allows:
+This is basically a no-op initializer from an ember point of view.
+However, it allows:
 - to reference `@esri/calcite-components/dist/loader`.
 It will allow  ember-auto-import to discover the reference and use webpack to build the calcite components into the the app.
 This is used at build time.
 - define the calcite components inside `window` when the app starts.
 This is used a runtime.